-The methodological approaches of the articles were categorized according to the manner in which the authors presented their discussion and analysis, despite the fact that some articles did not explicitly state their methodological perspectives.
-The methodology of the majority of the studies (65%) was qualitative (e.g. Csordás & Gálik, 2024; Parthasarathi, 2023).
-Quantitative methods, including audience analysis, impact assessments, and public value surveys, were employed in only 14% (7 articles) (e.g. R. Kumar & Kamau, 2023).
+The methodological approaches of the articles were categorized according to the way the authors presented their discussion and analysis, despite the fact that some articles did not explicitly state their methodological perspectives.
+The methodology of the majority of the studies (65%) was qualitative (Csordás & Gálik, 2024; Parthasarathi, 2023).
+Quantitative methods, including audience analysis, impact assessments, and public value surveys, were employed in only 14% (7 articles) (Kumar & Kamau, 2023).

 Every item in this review was categorized as an empirical study, highlighting a deficiency in the conceptual framework of the existing knowledge on this subject.
-It is possible that researchers require a more comprehensive comprehension of the swiftly changing situation due to the fact that the norms of media regulation and governance have indeed continued to shift and change in the years following COVID-19.
-It is imperative to investigate alternative research methodologies in order to conduct a more comprehensive examination of the phenomenon, as documentary content analysis and literature reviews are employed in the majority of studies on media governance and regulation on VOD platforms (51%).
+It is possible that researchers require a more comprehensive comprehension of the swiftly changing situation because the norms of media regulation and governance have indeed continued to shift and change in the years following COVID-19.
+It is imperative to investigate alternative research methodologies to conduct a more comprehensive examination of the phenomenon, as documentary content analysis and literature reviews are employed in the majority of studies on media governance and regulation on VoD platforms (51%).

 Research contributions and implications

-The author emphasizes two aspects of the contribution and implications of media governance studies.
+Two aspects of the contribution and implications of media governance studies were emphasized, as shown in Table 4

 Table 4: Literature Implications